xlilab/PathoSV/README.md

 * `--o`: (Required) Output file prefix.
 * `--tissue`: (Optional) Tissue of interest for TDR calculation (e.g., "Retina", "Cerebellum").
 If `None`, transcriptome annotation is skipped.
 * `--gene`, `--exon`, `--gnocchi`, `--clinvar`, `--tpm_trans`: (Optional) Paths to reference files.
 Defaults to filenames within a local `ref_dir/`.
+* `--mods`: (Optional) Path to the Map of Dosage sensitivity (MoDs) file.
+This adds a tissue-specific dosage sensitivity score to the output.

 ---
 ### Example Output